Emmanuel461/PML_2023_2024/Final_work/README.md

 - Random State: 65 for training-test splitting.
 - Evaluation Metrics: R2 Score, Mean Absolute Error (MAE), Root Mean Square Error (RMSE), Pearson's Correlation.

 In this RF modeling process, the scaler result was saved during the training process to ensure consistency between training data and prediction data.
 The standardization method `StandardScaler` from the `scikit-learn` library was used.
-This scaler was saved and subsequently applied to the input raster before predictions were made, ensuring that the raster features were transformed consistently with the training data, which is crucial for model accuracy (Pedregosa et al. 2011).
+This scaler was saved and applied to the input raster before predictions were made, ensuring that the raster features were transformed consistently with the training data, which is crucial for model accuracy (Pedregosa et al. 2011).

 The choice of architecture for CNN-1D involved testing different hidden layers and nodes per iteration and running the model.
-Similarly, in the case of the RF, different parameters and the number of estimators were tested to observe the behavior of the model and its performance (it was run starting at 50 trees and going up to 1000 using an interval of 50 trees).
+Similarly, in the case of the RF, various parameters and the number of estimators were tested to observe the behavior of the model and its performance (it was run starting at 50 trees and going up to 1000 using an interval of 50 trees).
 Different optimizers such as SGD, Adam, RMSProp, Rprop, among others, were also tested, determining that Adagrad showed the best results.
 Given the range of high values in the input data (Figure 2), Adagrad adjusts the learning rate for each parameter individually, assigning a higher rate to parameters with less frequent gradients and a lower rate to those with more frequent gradients (Duchi et al. 2012), which could explain its better performance considering the high range of the SAR data.

 ## Results